-Online IT Security Awareness training should be taken by all System Users to develop an awareness of common cyber threats, such as phishing and other types of scamming, which can threaten the integrity of the university's computing infrastructure and compromise those that connect to it and their information.
+Users must protect University ICT resources, and take all possible care to use them in a proper manner.
+This requires each user to develop their awareness of cyber fraud, such as phishing and other types of scamming, which can threaten the integrity of the university's computing infrastructure and compromise those that connect to it and their information.